Switching time of spin-torque-driven magnetization in biaxial ferromagnets: Introduction

 The switching dynamics is modeled as a slow perturbation of the rapid constant-energy gyration around the easy axis (Sec.~\ref{sec:theory}).
 In the deterministic limit, a closed-form expression of the switching time as a function of input spin current, initial magnetization energy, and material parameters is obtained.
-Average switching time and the probability distribution of the switching time follow for an initial Boltzmann distributed ensemble of spins (Secs.~\ref{sec:analytic} and~\ref{sec:pdf_cdf}).
+Average switching time and the probability distribution of the switching time follow for an initial Boltzmann distributed ensemble of spins (Sec.~\ref{sec:analytic}).
+Analytic results are shown to conform to those obtained from numerical Monte Carlo simulations.
+A brief discussion of the stochastic dynamics and its applications is included in Sec.~\ref{sec:results_disc}.